Jus Oborn

-Justin Oborn is a British musician, singer, and songwriter.
-He is the lead vocalist, guitarist and lyricist of Electric Wizard, an English doom metal band from Dorset, which Oborn co-founded in 1993.
+Justin Oborn (born 30 October 1971) is a British musician.
+He is the lead vocalist, guitarist and lyricist of Electric Wizard, a stoner/doom band from Dorset, which he co-founded in 1993.
 Prior to forming Electric Wizard, he was a member of doom metal band Lord of Putrefaction, which changed its name to Thy Grief Eternal and then to Eternal.

 Career

-During 1988, Oborn formed Lord of Putrefaction.
+In 1988, Oborn formed Lord of Putrefaction.
 They recorded two demos, before changing their name to Thy Grief Eternal and recording the On Blackened Wings demo.
 The band then became known simply as Eternal and recorded the Lucifer's Children demo, before disbanding.
 In 1993, Oborn formed Electric Wizard.
 He has been the band's frontman since that time.
 They have released nine albums since 1995.

 In early 2003, Tim Bagshaw and Mark Greening left the band, making Oborn the only founding member remaining.
 Later in that year, Oborn gathered a new line-up for the band, which included his wife, Liz Buckingham, as second guitarist.
 She has remained part of the band ever since, with her and Oborn both handling guitar duties on Electric Wizard's more recent releases.